License-Free means: (free without any license)

 RV-M50 Daisy Radios are our smallest solution for daisy chaining your large scale operations using the license-free ISM band radio channels.
 This radio is perfect for tracking any number of items over as many locations as you can imagine, making it perfect for you to connect to the internet of things.

 The Daisy radio is perfect for daisy chaining your system together across any and all locations.
-It’s receiver is ultra-sensitive (-129dBm) so communication range is very large, with very low transmit power.
+It utilizes LoRa radio technology so it’s receiver is ultra-sensitive (-129dBm) so communication range is very large, with very low transmit power.
 This radio modem works reliably 1-2 miles in cities, and 10-20 miles in open areas.
 Over-air baud rates can be set at baud rats from 1kbs to 22kbps, depending upon the range you need.

 Band Options: EC: 902-928 MHz (North/South America) ED: 863-870 MHz (Europe) EF: 779-787 MHz (China)